 Rifts and mid-ocean ridges

 Continental rifts and mid-ocean ridges are characteristic of divergent plate boundaries.
 These areas generally produce moderate earthquakes.
-Example of such an areas include the East African Rift and Iceland.
-The United State’s Basin and Range is another area undergoing tensional forces that experiences earthquakes
+Examples of such areas include the East African Rift and Iceland.
+The United State’s Basin and Range is another area undergoing tensional forces that experiences earthquakes.

 9.8.5 Secondary Hazards Caused by Earthquakes